CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 1.198"New Secured Convertible Notes Documents" means, collectively, the New Secured Convertible Notes Indenture and all other "Note Documents" (as defined in the New Secured Convertible Notes Indenture), including all other agreements, documents, and instruments delivered or entered into pursuant thereto or in connection therewith (including any guarantee agreements and collateral documentation) (in each case, as amended, restated, modified, or supplemented from time to time), each of which shall, to the extent applicable, contain terms consistent with the New Secured Convertible Notes Term Sheet and shall otherwise be acceptable to the Debtors and the Requisite Consenting Creditors and reasonably acceptable to the Equity Committee (subject to the parties' rights and obligations under the RSA).

-1.199"New Secured Convertible Notes Indenture" means that certain indenture, dated as of the Effective Date (as the same may be amended, restated, amended and restated, supplemented, or otherwise modified from time to time in accordance with the terms thereof), which shall contain terms consistent with the New Secured Convertible Notes Term Sheet and shall otherwise be acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).
+1.199"New Secured Convertible Notes Indenture" means that certain indenture, dated as of the Effective Date (as the same may be amended, restated, amended and restated, supplemented, or otherwise modified from time to time in accordance with the terms thereof), which shall contain terms consistent with the New Secured Convertible Notes Term Sheet and shall otherwise be acceptable to the Debtors and the Requisite Consenting Creditors and reasonably acceptable to the Equity Committee (subject to the parties' rights and obligations under the RSA).

 1.200 "New Secured Convertible Notes Term Sheet" means that certain term sheet attached hereto as Exhibit C that sets forth the principal terms of the New Secured Convertible Notes.